 Most people in town still lived in Dickensian style Victorian semi-detached rows of houses with tiny rooms and no gardens.
 Each of these cold damp houses had an outside toilet, and everyone took a bath once a week, usually beside the fire in a tin bath, father first, followed by mother then the kids, all sharing the same water.

 Hardly anyone had a bank account of any kind – why, because by the time the rent had been taken out, along with the electricity payment, and the food essentials for the week, not that the shops back then had much on offer, there was nothing left.

-Suet pudding, or spotted dick (a steamed concoction made with raisins), the occasional small joint of beef, bread, jam, milk, tea, cod-liver oil, treacle, porridge, the occasional egg, these were the daily fair in the average working class home back then.
-If you had a tiny patch of dirt, you grew what vegetables you could to supplement the meagre food supply.
+Suet pudding, or spotted dick (a steamed concoction made with raisins), the occasional small joint of beef, bread, jam, milk, tea, cod-liver oil, treacle, porridge, the occasional egg, these were the daily fare in the average working class home back then.
+If you had a tiny patch of dirt, you grew what vegetables you could to supplement the meager food supply.

 Everybody lived in one room.
-By that I mean the tiny kitchen, gathered round the radio, or huddled beside the fire.
+By that I mean the tiny kitchen, gathered around the radio or huddled beside the fire.
 When winter struck, the interior of your home was often colder than outside.
 Windows froze solid with frost on the inside.

 Could today’s generation learn from those times – yes?

 Today, we seem to have completely forgotten how to live with, respect and tolerate each other.
 Criminal gangs of youths roam our streets, causing mayhem, knowing full well that the police are hamstrung by the entire ridiculous current batch of laws, seemingly designed to protect the criminal’s rights rather than the rights of law-abiding citizens.

 Were the good old days all that good?